 we spent a month in Vietnam in July with our two small girls (3 and 5).
 We covered hanoi, Halong Bay, Ninh Binh, Hue and Hoi An. we had a great time and were not limited by rain.
 It rains and very heavily but not for very long and it is still warm.
 Be flexible and don't book yourself into a rigid itinerary and you can work around the weather.

-man alive it was HOT - like an oven - so keep in mind that you will not be able to go "full steam ahead" all day and that having a rest in the aircon in the afternoon is quite acceptible. almost 2 years ago
+man alive it was HOT - like an oven - so keep in mind that you will not be able to go "full steam ahead" all day and that having a rest in the aircon in the afternoon is quite acceptible. about 4 years ago